jettangs/Aphrodite-style-creator/README.md

 - The alias param's value is a abbreviation for writing the media name convinent, it use as param name in `creatStyle` function's return.
 So that I can write this way :  `css(mob.box)`  not  `css(mobile.box)`.

-- Ensure writing param 'media' and 'alias' both in your breakpoints if you are using alias.
+- Ensure writing param 'media' and 'alias' both in your breakpoints if you use alias.

 ## Usage